GoogleChrome/web.dev/content/fast/reduce-javascript-payloads-with-code-splitting/codelab-code-splitting.md

 the dynamic import syntax is still in the proposal stage and has not been finalized.
 Although webpack already supports it, the settings for
 <a href="https://eslint.org/">ESLint</a> (a JavaScript linting utility) used by
-Glitch has not been updated to include this syntax yet, but it will still work!
+Glitch has not been updated to include this syntax yet, but it still works!
 </div>

 The last thing that needs to be done is to write the `sortInput` method at the end of the file.
-This will need to be a function that _returns_ a function that takes in the imported method from `lodash.sortBy`.
+This needs to be a function that _returns_ a function that takes in the imported method from `lodash.sortBy`.
 The nested function can then sort the three input values and update the DOM.